MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/create-ingestion-mapping-command.md

 ## Related content

-* For detailed descriptions of various ingestion mapping formats such as CSV, JSON, Avro, Parquet, and Orc, see [Data mappings](mappings.md).
+* For detailed descriptions of various ingestion mapping formats, such as CSV, JSON, Avro, Parquet, and Orc, see [Data mappings](mappings.md).
 * To learn more about JSON mapping as an ingestion source, see [JSON mapping](json-mapping.md)